backdrop-contrib/ip_geoloc/README.txt

 version number from the directory name, so that the path to the essential style sheet becomes sites/all/libraries/font-awesome/css/font-awesome.min.css.
 Then enter that path at admin/config/system/ip_geoloc.
+You can assemble your own icon set from Font Awesome and other repositories at fontello.com and download it to sites/all/libraries.
+Then again enter the path to the main .css file at admin/config/system/ip_geoloc.

-flaticon icon packs can be selected from http://www.flaticon.com/pack.
+Similarly flaticon icon packs can be selected from http://www.flaticon.com/pack.
 First create the directory sites/all/libraries/flaticon, then download and unzip the pack into that directory, so that the path to the essential style sheet is sites/all/libraries/flaticon/PACK/flaticon.css, where PACK may be something like "food-icons".
 Then enter that path at admin/config/system/ip_geoloc.

 What to do when my font icons are off-centre, too big or too small?
 -------------------------------------------------------------------